 Items Not to Ship -- Electrical current differences in Germany are likely to cause stateside electrical appliances to work improperly.
 Members are discouraged from bringing 110-volt household appliances since German electrical outlets operate on 220 volts and 50 cycle.
 Most 110v household appliances are likely to require a transformer to operate and will increase your overall utility usage and cost.
 In addition, large household furniture such as waterbeds and oversized sofas can create problems due to smaller-than-average rooms and/or stairwells.
 Note: U.S. light fixtures can usually be used here with an adaptor as long as you use a European light bulb.

 Centralized Furnishing Management Office -- The Furnishing Management Office used by U.S. military and Department of Defense members assigned to Geilenkirchen is located at USAG Benelux Brunssum, Netherlands.
 All personnel who are authorized a housing allowance (basic allowance for housing, overseas housing allowance and living quarters allowance) are entitled to be loaned furniture.
 Personnel are authorized a refrigerator, stove, washer, dryer, kitchen cabinet and wardrobe (one per family member) for the duration of their tour.

 Temporary furniture (dining room table and chairs, couches, easy chairs, table lights, dressers or chest of drawers and coffee tables) may be kept for 90 days or until your household goods arrive, whichever comes first.
 Extensions may be requested but must be approved by the furnishings manager at USAG Benelux Brunssum.

-Newcomers need to bring a copy of their orders and their rental agreement for their first visit to the Brunssum Housing Office.
-Call 011-31-045-526-2017 to set up an appointment.
+Newcomers will be required to bring a copy of their orders and their rental agreement for their first visit to the USAG Benelux Brunssum Furnishings Management Office (FMO).
+Call 011-31-045-534-0156 or 0153 or 0154 to set up an appointment.